 - 1. Turn off the controller. - 2.
 Turn off or unplug power to the controller. - 3.
-Remove the junction box cover. - 4.
+If the detector is mounted remotely from a controller using the junction box, proceed to step 4.
+If the detector is mounted directly to a controller, it is normally factory wired.
+Confirm that the detector's white and green wires are connected to the appropriate controller detector terminals and skip to "Start Up" on page 10.
+See Figure 4, the controller operator's manual, and the controller's detector head specification sheet for the 65-2494RK detector for the wiring connections. - 4.
+Remove the junction box cover. - 5.
 Guide a two-conductor, shielded cable or two wires in conduit through the unused conduit hub of the junction box.
 Use appropriate conduit fittings and construction technique for the environmental rating of the junction box.
 The junction box is rated NEMA 4X.

-5. Connect the two wires to the detector using the terminal block.
+6. Connect the two wires to the detector using the terminal block.